The Bankrate promise

 What is life insurance?

-There are three types of life insurance: whole life insurance, term life insurance and convertible life insurance.
+There are two main types of life insurance: permanent life insurance and term life insurance.

-Whole life insurance policies are active until the policyholder’s death.
-In other words, they do not expire as long as the policyholder is still living and paying the annual premium.
+Permanent life insurance policies are active until the policyholder’s death as long as the terms of the life insurance agreement are met.
+In other words, they do not expire as long as the policyholder is still living and paying the premium.